PhillipLy/CS483/README.md

 Steps to Replicate Our Results

 Prerequisites:
--Python 2.7
+- Python 2.7
--numPy
+- numPy
--matplotLib
+- matplotLib

 1) Download project from GitHub repository:
 - In terminal type: git clone https://github.com/PhillipLy/CS483.git
 - Notice there are 2 folders- Heart and Air.

 For Classification:

-2) Change into “Heart” directory
+2) Change into “Heart” directory:
 - cd Heart
 - python heart.py
 - The range of % that we got